joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 guessNumber();
 ```

 5. As you go along, you should regularly run your program to check that it's working as expected.
-To run your program, open a vs terminal session and type `node exercise_2_0.js`.
+To run your program, open a VS code terminal session and type `node exercise_2_0.js`.
 To exit your program, press `Control + c`.
 Give it a go now.
 You should be prompted to guess a number between 1 and 10, 5 times.
 After the 5th guess, the program should exit, and you should see the message "Sorry, you ran out of guesses!
 The secret number was **random number**".

    1. If your application is not running, check your code matches the code block in the appendix ([see appendix below: Part completed Exercise 2.0](#part-completed-exercise-20))

-6. With in the while loop of your program can you add an if else statement to check if the user guess is correct.
+6. With in the while loop of your program, can you add an if else statement to check if the user guess is correct.
 You should consider the following:

    1. The guess is smaller than the secret number, then run the following line of code: console.log("Too small!")
    2. The guess is larger than the secret number, then run the following line of code: console.log("Too large!")